-The Authority's key strategic priority is to prevent loss of life and injury from fires and other emergencies.
+The Authority's key strategic priority is to prevent fires, deaths and injuries from fires and other emergencies.
 In order to achieve this goal, wide ranging community safety services, legislative fire safety services and operational response services are provided to the public of Tyne and Wear.
 The primary focus is to prevent fires and other emergencies from occurring, whilst also ensuring that if they do occur, every attempt is made to limit their impact.